domsldick/ImplementingProperties/README.md

   }
 ```

+#### Adding properties
-<p>By adding new properties to the list it is important to make sure that the new key isn't the key to the parent property list.
-Furthermore the value should be an instance of `Properties`.
-If the given arguments do not match these criterias you can through an exception or handle it otherwise.
+<p>By adding new properties to the list it is important to make sure that the new key isn't the same key to the parent property list.
+Furthermore the value should be an instance of "Properties".
+If the given arguments do not match these criterias you can throw an exception or alternatively handle it otherwise.
 If the arguments are OK add them to the local property list.</p>

 ```java
   public V put(final String name, final V value) {